linux-china/dotenvx-rs/README.md

 dotenvx CLI uses profile style to manage private keys, and you can use following practices to manage private keys:

-- Project specific private keys: use `dotenvx init` to create `.env.keys` file in the project's directory
+- Project specific private keys: use `dotenvx init` to create `.env` file in the project's directory and save the private key to the `$HOME/.dotenvx/.env.keys.json` file.
 - Global private: use `dotenvx init --global` to create a global `$HOME/.env.keys` file to manage unified private keys for different projects.
 - Team/Production global private keys: use `ABC_TEST`, `REGION1_PROD` as profile names to manage private keys for